Sensation seeking

+People high in the sensation seeking personality trait may crave outdoor activities involving unusual sensations and risks, such as rock climbing.

 Sensation seeking is a personality trait defined by the search for experiences and feelings, that are "varied, novel, rich and intense", and by the readiness to "take physical, social, legal, and financial risks for the sake of such experiences."
 Risk is not an essential part of the trait, as many activities associated with it are not risky.
 However, risk may be ignored, tolerated, or minimized and may even be considered to add to the excitement of the activity.
 The concept was developed by Marvin Zuckerman of the University of Delaware.
 In order to assess this trait he created a personality test called the Sensation Seeking Scale.
 This test assesses individual differences in terms of sensory stimulation preferences.
 So there are people who prefer a strong stimulation and display a behavior that manifests a greater desire for sensations and there are those who prefer a low sensory stimulation.
 The scale is a questionnaire designed to measure how much stimulation a person requires and the extent to which they enjoy the excitement.
 Zuckerman hypothesized that people who are high sensation seekers require a lot of stimulation to reach their Optimal Level of Arousal.
 When the stimulation or sensory input is not met, the person finds the experience unpleasant.

 Components

-Sensation-seeking can be divided into four traits:
+Sensation seeking can be divided into four traits: